JeroenKnoops/fsf2017/README.md

 ### How booking.com serves deep learning model predictions
 Rating: :star: :star: :star:

-Good explaination about how to train a model and how to deploy them.
+Good explaination by Sahil ([!sahildua2305](https://twitter.com/sahildua2305 )) about how to train a model and how to deploy them.

 ### What to do when complex systems fail
-Rating: 0
+Rating:

-Indian overhead talk about incident management with IC, SME, and so on.
+Not relevant to our needs.

 ## Day Two: